emissary-ingress/emissary/reference/redirects.md

   x_forwarded_proto_redirect: true
 ```

-Note: Setting `x_forwarded_proto_redirect: true` will impact all your ambassador mappings.
-Every HTTP request to ambassador will only be allowed to pass if it has an `X-FORWARDED-PROTO: https` header.
+Note: Setting `x_forwarded_proto_redirect: true` will impact all your Ambassador Edge Stack mappings.
+Every HTTP request to Ambassador Edge Stack will only be allowed to pass if it has an `X-FORWARDED-PROTO: https` header.